Somalia: Drought Impact and Needs Assessment and Resilient Recovery Framework

 The Federal Government of Somalia (FGS), through the Ministry of Planning, Investment and Economic Development and the Ministry of Humanitarian and Disaster Management, requested support from the World Bank/GFDRR, together with the EU and the UNDP to undertake a comprehensive Drought Impact & Needs Assessment (DINA).

-The DINA established the damages, losses, and needs resulting from the droughts, and provided input for a Resilience Recovery Framework.
+The DINA analyzed the damages, losses, and needs resulting from the droughts, and provided input for a Resilience Recovery Framework.